brentoboy/git-tutorial/README.md

 	git difftool

-If the command line diff notation is unreadable for you, you can use a gui difftool.
+If the command line diff notation is unreadable for you, you can use a GUI difftool.

 Git supports several diff viewers, here's some more information on [setting up a custom difftool](https://stackoverflow.com/questions/6412516/configuring-diff-tool-with-gitconfig).
 I personally prefer using *p4merge* as my difftool and mergetool.